Your browser is not supported or outdated so some features of the site might not be available.

 6. Best Nikon Camera For Beginners

-While the Nikon D3500 is a very basic camera, it's one of the best cameras on the market for beginners.
+While the Nikon D3500 is very basic, it's one of the best Nikon cameras for beginners.
 The simple controls and intuitive user interface are great for those just getting started, and it's relatively portable for a DSLR.
-What makes the D3500 stand out among beginner cameras, however, is its unique 'Guide' shooting mode, which guides you through the basics of photography, so you can learn the ropes as you go.
+What makes the D3500 stand out among beginner cameras, though, is its unique 'Guide' shooting mode, which guides you through the basics of photography in simple, accessible terms so you can learn the ropes as you go.

-Besides its simplicity and ease of use, it has an amazing battery life and punches above its weight for image quality, thanks to an excellent high-resolution APS-C sensor.
-There's a wide array of native lens options available, too, including full-frame FX-mount lenses, making it easy to upgrade your kit as your skills improve.
-Overall, it's an excellent starter camera that comes at a reasonable price, especially if you can do without 4k video and blazing-fast burst rates.
+Besides its simplicity and ease of use, the camera has an amazing battery life and punches above its class for image quality, thanks to an excellent APS-C sensor.
+There's a wide array of native lens options available, including full-frame FX lenses, making it easy to upgrade your kit as your skills improve.
+Overall, this is an excellent starter camera at a reasonable price, especially if you can do without 4k video and blazing-fast burst rates.
+It's been discontinued, though, so you'll likely have to buy one secondhand.

 See our review